Blog

 How Cyolo Overcomes this Obstacle

-Beyond improving convenience for users and increasing productivity by removing latency, Cyolo’s ability to run fully on-premises also makes it an ideal secure access solution for operational technology (OT) environments that may be air-gapped or entirely offline.
-Most ZTNA solutions are designed exclusively for cloud use and therefore cannot function in such environments, leaving them vulnerable and preventing a full ZTNA deployment.
+Beyond improving convenience for users and increasing productivity by removing latency, Cyolo PRO’s ability to run fully on-premises also makes it an ideal secure access solution for operational technology (OT) environments that may be air-gapped or entirely offline.
+Many SRA solutions, such as VPNs, are designed exclusively for cloud use and cannot function in offline OT environments, leaving them vulnerable to cyberthreats.

 Obstacle 4: Securing Legacy Systems

 Every organization uses at least one business-critical legacy system or application that cannot be replaced, modernized, or even paused long enough for a patch or upgrade.
-While many zero-trust vendors will simply leave legacy tools out of their equation, real zero trust means zero exceptions.
-Extending fundamental security controls to legacy systems is a challenge and zero-trust access solutions and strategies can’t ignore legacy systems.
+While many security vendors will simply leave legacy tools out of their equation, real zero trust means zero exceptions.
+Extending fundamental security controls to legacy systems is a challenge that secure remote access solutions and strategies can’t ignore.
 They must position themselves in front of tough-to-secure applications to ensure that only verified and continuously authenticated users can connect to the business’ most critical components.

 Legacy systems can also pose network access risks through limited protocol support, sometimes only accessible through deprecated services like Telnet.
-A complete zero-trust access solution must be able to adapt to the rigid requirements of legacy systems without sacrificing security.
+A complete SRA solution must be able to adapt to the rigid requirements of legacy systems without sacrificing security.

 How Cyolo Overcomes this Obstacle

-The Cyolo zero-trust access platform was purpose-built to secure all systems, including legacy and even homegrown applications.
-With Cyolo, organizations can retrofit legacy systems to support modern identity authentication protocols to enforce MFA and deliver single sign-on (SSO).
+Cyolo PRO was purpose-built to secure all systems, including legacy and even homegrown applications.
+With Cyolo PRO, organizations can retrofit legacy systems to support modern identity authentication protocols to enforce MFA and deliver single sign-on (SSO).
 This newly upgraded identity infrastructure then integrates with the Cyolo Identity Access Controller (IDAC) and allows users to connect to all resources and applications – but only after a successful authentication.
 In this way, users are able to access a mainframe or other legacy system with the same level of identity verification and security they have when accessing their favorite SaaS application.

 Obstacle 5: Marketing Confusion and a Lack of Understanding